IRS Tax Appeal – The Latest On What You Need To Know

 - You do not agree with the IRS’s decision and you have a valid argument to appeal

 If you decide to go this route, there are procedures you must follow to insure you retain your right to an appeal.
-You must file a Request for Appeals Review within the legal time frame, generally within 30 days, and follow the IRS guidelines for an appeals request to be valid.
+You must file a Request for Appeals Review within the legal time frame.
+This is generally within 30 days, and follow the IRS guidelines for an appeals request to be valid.

 Appeals is not for you if any of the following apply: